-- EXTENSION: Extensions for expertising will be granted on application.
+NUMISMATICS: Extensions for expertising will be granted on application.
 Any purchase made with an extension is payable in full in compliance with Condition 7.
 Such monies will not be made available to the vendor until the purchaser has received the certificate.
-The onus shall be on the purchaser to obtain such certificate within a reasonable time, and bear all costs.
-If the item does not receive a clear certificate, the Auctioneer will refund any expertisation fee not exceeding seventy dollars ($70).
+The onus shall be on the purchaser to obtain such certificate within a reasonable time and bear all costs.
+If the item does not receive a clear certificate, the Auctioneer will refund any expertisation fee not exceeding $70.

-3.2.
-The bidder shall be deemed to purchase as buyer unless prior to bidding he has given the Auctioneer a copy of a written authority to bid on behalf of another person.
+3.2 Bidders shall be deemed to purchase as buyer unless prior to bidding they have given the Auctioneer a copy of a written authority to bid on behalf of another person.

-- BIDDING INCREMENTS: Postal and online bids must comply with the following steps:
+4. BIDDING INCREMENTS: Absentee and online bids must comply with the following steps:

 $2,000-$5,000 - $100 increases